Coast Guard repatriates 84 Haitians, continues to partner with CBP to stop illegal migration

-Haitian coast guard crewmembers transfer Haitian migrants to Haitian authorities, March 15, 2022, in Haiti.
-U.S. Coast Guard Cutter Tahoma's crew repatriated 84 Haitians to Haitian authorities following two interdictions of undocumented migrants.
-(U.S. Coast Guard video by Lt.
-David Steele)
+41 migrants aboard a sailing vessel is interdicted by Coast Guard Cutter Tahoma's crew approximately 60 miles east of Punta De Maisi, Cuba, March 10, 2022.
+Coast Guard Cutter Tahoma's crew repatriated 84 Haitians to Haitian authorities, March 15, 2022, following two interdictions of undocumented migrants.
+(U.S. Coast Guard photo)

 |Date Taken: